 In any anti-corrosion process care must be taken to ensure that the system has no weak points and the adage “A chain is only as strong as its weakest link” applies.
 One area which can be problematical is that of minor blemishes (such as scratches) that can arise during handling, transport or assembly of coated steel components.

 What is cathodic protection

-Each individual metal has an electrical potential and this is illustrated in figure 1, where the most common metals are listed in terms of their electrical potential with the most electro-negative (magnesium and zinc etc.) at the top and the most electro-positive metals (gold and silver) towards the bottom.
+Each individual metal has an electrical potential and this is illustrated in the left image, where the most common metals are listed in terms of their electrical potential with the most electro-negative (magnesium and zinc etc.) at the top and the most electro-positive metals (gold and silver) towards the bottom.

-This property of zinc is of great advantage as if damage occurs to the zinc coating exposing the underlying steel substrate the galvanic cell formed will lead to the zinc sacrificially protecting the exposed steel surface and possibly even resulting in self-healing of the coating as shown in figure 2.
+This property of zinc is of great advantage as if damage occurs to the zinc coating exposing the underlying steel substrate the galvanic cell formed will lead to the zinc sacrificially protecting the exposed steel surface and possibly even resulting in self-healing of the coating as shown in the second image.
 As a result small scratches on a galvanized surface will not normally require any repair work to be conducted.

 The level of sacrificial protection is limited but will to an extent be dependent upon the thickness of the zinc coating and the service environment.
 External exposure testing suggests that a batch hot dip galvanized coating will offer full sacrificial protection up to a width of 5 mm.
 In other words, the length of a scratch is not a limiting factor provided its width does not exceed 5 mm.

 Cathodic protection therefore provides, without any additional cost or effort, a corrosion prevention effect which ensures that areas of minor damage to a galvanized coating do not become a problem.
 Larger areas of more serious damage must however repaired by conventional methods such as application of a zinc rich paint or paste.

-Fig. 3: Cathodic protection on damaged surface areas of a zinc coating
+Fig. 1: Cathodic protection on damaged surface areas of a zinc coating